somoradi/git_training/README.md

 This will open a text editor where you are asked to enter a description of this commit.
 Since we are only adding the first version of `notes`, we enter *initial commit* and close the text editor.
 Alternatively, we could have also typed `git commit -m 'initial commit'` directly in the terminal.
-Either way we now have created a commit.
+Either way we now have a commit in our revision history.
 Run `git status` again and git will tell you *nothing to commit, working directory clean*.
 This means that you haven't made any changes since the most recent commit.